 Dharmpal Prasad Raman is a public health management professional with more than two decades of experience developing, leading, and managing development assistance projects throughout Nepal.
 His expertise focuses heavily on capacity building and mobilization of communities in rural areas in the areas of health, sanitation, and hygiene, as well as the education sector.

-Before joining ENVISION, Mr. Raman served as RTI’s Deputy Chief of Party for USAID’s Health for Life (H4L) project and as the RTI Country Manager for the NTD Control Program, USAID’s first global neglected tropical disease project which was funded and implemented from 2006-2012.
+Previously, Mr. Raman served as Chief of Party on USAID’s ENVISION project, Deputy Chief of Party for USAID’s Health for Life (H4L) project and as the RTI Country Manager for the NTD Control Program, USAID’s first global neglected tropical disease project which was funded and implemented from 2006-2012.
 Throughout his career, he has been effective in establishing positive relationships with host government authorities and other implementing partners, including community-based organizations to further programmatic goals and objectives.